 If you want the best of both worlds in terms of having something soft and warm for your baby to crawl on and be able to sit with them comfortably, but also want an easy-to-clean laminate option available when you need it, consider investing in an area rug.
-This means you can easily remove the rug when your child is becoming a little messier, or move them on to a laminate area of the room for messier tasks.
+This means you can easily remove the rug when your child becomes a little messier or move them on to a laminate area of the room for messier tasks.

 A rug can also provide a cozy solution to the creaky floorboard problem if you’re always getting up in the middle of the night to tend to your baby.